Introduction to SAP HANA

 As you learn about SAP, you will see how the company has developed new products over the years by becoming more and more complex.
 If you are studying the SAP HANA tutorials or learning what is SAP S4 HANA, you should learn the following early history:

-- SAP R1 (1972): It was the first full version of the system, and it was the first version with a mainframe computer.
+SAP R1 (1972): It was the first full version of the system, and it was the first version with a mainframe computer.
 It had only one tier.
 The "R" stands for real-time processing, which continues to be a feature with every version.

-- SAP R2 (1978 - 1990): It was the first version with two tiers.
+SAP R2 (1978 - 1990): It was the first version with two tiers.
 It was the first version to use a server-based system.
 It was the first version to separate the database and application, but they were still tied together.

-- SAP R3 (1990s): It was the first version with three tiers, which has become the standard with modern computer architecture.
+SAP R3 (1990s): It was the first version with three tiers, which has become the standard with modern computer architecture.
 It separated the client, application server, and database server.
 It is a system where the application can be in one country and the database can be in a different country.

 2. The Technological Imperative: Why In-Memory?

 Things like Oracle or SQL Server rely on mechanical hard drives which makes them super slow because the drives literally take time to spin and access data.
 SAP HANA speeds things up by eliminating this problem and storing the entire database in the main memory or RAM.
-This concept helps users avoid mechanical delay and quickly access the entire organizational data set as if it were a cache.
-Most high quality SAP HANA courses cover this.

 Key Performance Benefits

-- Speed: Up to 50% faster analytics compared to traditional databases
+- 🚀 Speed: Up to 50% faster analytics compared to traditional databases

-- Cost Efficiency: 60% lower Total Cost of Ownership (TCO)
+- 📉 Cost Efficiency: 60% lower Total Cost of Ownership (TCO)

-- Real-time Processing: Instant access to organizational data
+- ⏱️ Real-time Processing: Instant access to organizational data

-- Scalability: Supports petabyte-scale data solutions
+- 📈 Scalability: supports petabyte-scale data solutions

 3. The "Trifecta" of HANA Technology